go-go-golems/prescribe/ttmp/2025/12/26/002-MAKE-IT-WORK--make-it-work/reference/02-diary.md

   - `events.ToggleFileIncludedRequested{Path}`
   - `events.SetAllVisibleIncludedRequested{Included}`
 - Wired the app root to render the list on the Main screen and handle those intents via controller helpers + autosave + toast.
+- Switched the file list rendering to a custom single-line delegate so each file consumes **one row** (no title+description two-liner).

 ### Why
 - The root model currently owns selection indices and manual list rendering, which makes later features (select-all, better list UX, resize correctness) harder to evolve safely.

 ### What worked
 - Main screen selection/navigation/toggles now go through the filelist component instead of manual index math and string rendering.
+- The file list is compact again (one line per file), avoiding excessive vertical usage.

 ### What didn't work
 - N/A (in progress)